 What I learned is that Earth Day isn’t just one idea on how to save or help the planet, but really a complicated and involved process.
 The most important takeaway is that this is not an overnight process either.
 Cleaning up our planet, minimizing and eventually eliminating our carbon footprint will take lots of work spread out over time.

 The team with Albuquerque Plumbing Heating & Cooling does their part every day to help Mother Earth.
 Short showers, recycling, only driving when necessary (the pandemic helped a lot with that!), and turning off the lights when leaving a room are just some of the things we do around the home.
-Our company has green products, such as our Amana HVAC system, that help this big blue ball that we call home.
+Our company has green products that help this big blue ball that we call home.
 Every little bit helps.

 If you’d like to see what you can do to help the planet, check out this website: https://www.earthday.org/